top of page

 You can register simply by emailing us at benedictandhilari@gmail.com.

-Specify which class you are registering for.
+Specify which class you are registering for, and what instrument you play.

 We will confirm your registration and let you know how to pay tuition.